hyling/kean.github.io/_posts/2017-06-06-rxtesting.markdown

 // Create a virtual time scheduler (RxTest) let scheduler = TestScheduler(initialClock: 0)

-// Create a service mock that returns first page successfully, but then
+// Create a service mock that returns the first page successfully, but then
 // fails loading a second page.
 It uses a helper function `makeService`
 // (which is irrelevant).
 What is relevant is that each response
 // is produced 25 virtual time units after the subscription.